jylicmp/LocalChernMarker/README.md

 # LocalChernMarker
-This is a modified script about the calculation of local Chern marker in a matrix algorithm for 0,1,2 dimensional system.
+This is a modified script about the calculation of local Chern marker for 0,1,2 dimensional system.
 The routine bases on the [partial Chern number package](https://github.com/nicodemosvarnava/pcn) of PythTB ([http://www.physics.rutgers.edu/pythtb/index.html](http://www.physics.rutgers.edu/pythtb/index.html)).
+The routine is revised in a matrix algorithm that speeds up nearly 10 times than the primary code.

 **LocalChernMarker.py**